 After a brief presentation by our STEM WOW Lead, Princess Allotey, STEM WOW Chronicles was declared duly launched.

-We hope to publish a 2nd edition of STEM WOW 2019 and continue our efforts to create a state where young people across the length and breadth of Africa are developing innovative solutions to problems in their communities using science, technology, engineering and mathematics (STEM).
+We hope to publish a 2nd edition of STEM WOW Chronicles in 2019 and continue our efforts to create a state where young people across the length and breadth of Africa are developing innovative solutions to problems in their communities using science, technology, engineering and mathematics (STEM).

 Launching of Nsesa Foundations 2019 Programmes